💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 SEO is a broad practice with three main facets: on-page SEO, off-page SEO, and technical SEO.

-Technical SEO is important because if search engines can’t crawl your content, they can’t index your content, so your content won’t appear in search results.
-If search engines can’t crawl and index your content, no amount of on-page or off-page SEO will move the needle.
+Technical SEO is important because if search engines can’t crawl your website properly, no amount of on-page or off-page SEO will move the needle.

 On-page, off-page, and technical SEO all work together to create a comprehensive strategy for optimizing your site for search.
 Unless you’re already focused on all three facets, there’s probably more you can do to improve your site’s SEO.